squint-cljs/squint/README.md

 Run `npx clvs --help` to see all command line options.

-## Why ClavaScript
+## Why Squint

-ClavaScript lets you write CLJS syntax but emits small JS output, while still having parts of the CLJS standard library available (ported to mutable data structures, so with caveats).
+Squint lets you write CLJS syntax but emits small JS output, while still having parts of the CLJS standard library available (ported to mutable data structures, so with caveats).
 This may work especially well for projects e.g. that you'd like to deploy on CloudFlare workers, node scripts, Github actions, etc. that